 Instead, many of us prefer to use good old toilet paper.
 However, not all of that soft, fluffy white stuff is created equal.
 Today, there are more brands of bath tissue than there are sheets on a roll.
 Each brand makes various claims about why their toilet paper is the softest, strongest, or most eco-friendly.

 What is the most environmentally friendly toilet paper?
 Well, it really depends on what kind of toilet paper it is.

 When you search for toilet paper on Amazon, you’re met with more than 1,000 products to choose from.
 From scented toilet paper to commercial-size rolls and from colored rolls to sheets with faces on them, you can find it all.
 There’s even a vast assortment of recycled, bamboo, and other sustainable toilet tissue.

 In order to determine which bath tissue is the most eco-friendly, we have to look at the processes and ingredients that go into making them.

 In order to produce traditional toilet paper, manufacturers use pulp that comes directly from trees — called virgin pulp.
 Once a tree has been cut down, it’s bark is removed, chipped into small pieces, and pressure cooked until it becomes a pulp.

 Once the pulp has formed, it’s strained, bleached, and dried to the preferred moisture level.
 After that, it’s perforated, rolled into a giant log, and cut for individual sale.

-Recycled toilet paper is produced using recycled paper.
+Recycled toilet paper and recycled paper towels are produced using recycled paper.
 At the start of the process, the material is dumped into a large tub of warm water and aerated to remove any lingering ink on the paper.
 It’s then bleached and sanitized.

 After that, the process mimics the method used to strain and dry virgin pulp.